Dead as Disco: Save File Location on PC – Backup Guide

 • Paste your backup Pagoda folder back into AppData\Local.

-• Launch the game and check your save slots before creating new progress.
+• Launch and check your save slots before creating new progress.

-The extra “backup your broken backup” step is worth doing.
-In early access games, a file that looks dead after one patch can sometimes become useful again for troubleshooting, partial recovery, or comparison with a newer save.
+That “back up the broken backup” step matters.
+Dead as Disco is still in early access, and a file that looks dead after one patch can become useful again for troubleshooting or partial recovery.
 Overwriting it too early removes that fallback.

-• The slot is missing: make sure you restored to AppData\Local\Pagoda and not the Steam install folder.
+• Slot is missing: you restored to the Steam install folder, not AppData\Local\Pagoda.

-• The game updated and the save will not load: keep both the old and current folders.
-Early access patches can break compatibility.
+• Save will not load after an update: keep both the old and current folders — early access patches can break compatibility.

-• The game crashes on load: if you use custom packs or mods, test again with those disabled before assuming the save itself is corrupted.
+• Crash on load with custom packs: test again with custom content disabled before assuming the save is corrupted.

 The practical takeaway

-For Dead As Disco save management, the path you want on Windows is %USERPROFILE%\AppData\Local\Pagoda\Saved\SaveGames, but the folder you should usually copy is the full Pagoda directory.
-That covers the game’s three save slots more safely, plays better with Steam Cloud recovery, and gives you fewer headaches if you use custom music or run into an early access patch that changes save compatibility.
+The path you want on Windows is %USERPROFILE%\AppData\Local\Pagoda\Saved\SaveGames, but the folder you should usually copy is the full Pagoda directory.
+That covers all three slots, plays better with Steam Cloud recovery, and — if you add a copy of Pagoda\Saved\MusicFiles — keeps your custom playlists intact through any early access patch that touches save compatibility.

 F